 - Examining experts prior distribution may often reveal concerning aspects of the study design that was previously overlooked.

 - The elicited prior distribution can be used to assess various study designs.
 These can ultimately be influential in the appropriate ‘go’ or ‘no go’ decision.

 - The elicitation process highlights not only the rationale for believing in the likely effect of the drug, but the gaps in knowledge and/or sources of uncertainty

 The prior elicitation process is methodically and scientifically-driven.
 It enables a more vigorous review of data and decision making.
 However through the nQuery Bayesian module, researchers are presented a Bayesian Assurance calculation that can be communicated to non-statisticians, including internal governance boards, in an easy to understand way.

 A more robust understanding of risks and insights means these can be formally acknowledged and plans made to mitigate these risks to reduce costs and thus reduce the likelihood of failure.

 Being able to formally capture internal and expert opinion, integrate existing data and identify obstacles in the study protocol, teams can provide boards with formally appropriate estimates of the probability of trial success as well as robust plans for interim decision rules where appropriate, enabling better portfolio and company-wide decision making.

 Bayesian Assurance is a vital contextual tool in the biostatisticians planning toolbox.
-It places uncertainty at the heart of sample size determination. nQuery Bayes presents an easy to use formal method of discovering the true probability of success.
+It places uncertainty at the heart of sample size determination. nQuery presents an easy to use formal method of discovering the true probability of success.